 Every employee who began working on or after Nov.
 6, 1986, is required to complete a Form I-9 to verify their identity authorization to work in the United States.
 With increases in Immigration and Customs Enforcement (ICE) on-site workplace inspections, employers are urged to ensure compliance with the Forms I-9 recordkeeping requirements.

-The U.S. Department of Labor's Wage and Hour Division will release a Notice of Proposed Rulemaking in March 2019 to begin the process of updating federal overtime regulations.
-The proposal will look to revise regulations governing executive, administrative, and professional exemptions from the FLSA's minimum wage and overtime requirements.
+The U.S. Department of Labor's Wage and Hour Division released the Notice of Proposed Rulemaking to revise the federal overtime regulations.
+The proposal would revise salary thresholds for the executive, administrative, and professional exemptions from the Fair Labor Standards Act's minimum wage and overtime requirements.

 Starting Oct.
 29, New Jersey employers of all sizes will be required to provide their eligible employees with up to forty hours of paid sick leave per year.
 Here are some important details of this law.